Transfer Students

 1. Students must have a GPA of at least 3.50

-2. Students must take at least two courses required for the CS major on this campus, beyond CS 124.
+2. Students must take at least two courses required for the CS major on this campus beyond CS 124.
 These courses should be CS 173 and CS 225, but students who pass the proficiency exam for one or more of these classes must take the next step in the CS prerequisite chain* (CS 233, then CS 341).
 Grades of at least B+ must be earned in required CS courses.
-If a student has credit for MATH 213 instead of CS 173, they will also need to complete an additional CS core course to be considered.
+If a student has credit for MATH 213 instead of CS 173, they must also complete an additional CS core course to be considered.

 *Students applying to CS + X programs in the College of LAS may elect to take CS 340 instead of CS 233/341 for transfer consideration.